 - 1. Students who fail to resolve their academic probation status within two consecutive quarters of enrollment will automatically be placed on academic disqualification status. - 2.
 Students who do not make satisfactory progress during the six-month remedial work period of their clinical probation may be placed on academic disqualification status.
 Students in this situation have the opportunity to make a written and oral presentation to show cause for remaining in the program. - 3.
 Students who engage in additional unethical or illegal behavior in regard to the practice of psychotherapy while on clinical probation will undergo an immediate review.
-If evidence of this behavior is substantiated by the Education Council, the student may have their probation extended or may be placed on academic disqualification status.

-- 4. If a student does not pass either the written or oral exam in the Doctoral or Master's program after two attempts, they will be placed on academic disqualification status. - 5.
+If evidence of this behavior is substantiated by the Education Council, the student may have their probation extended or may be placed on academic disqualification status. - 4.
+Students who fail to meet the parameters for achieving a passing score on the written or oral comprehensive exam will be placed on academic disqualification status.
+These parameters are detailed for each program on pages 44-48. - 5.
 Violation of the Honesty Policy or the Conduct Policy is cause for academic probation and/or disqualification.
-Refer to the Student Civility and Conduct Policy on page 92 of this handbook for details.
+Refer to the Student Civility and Conduct Policy in this handbook for details.